-Yandere: Averted and played straight at times.
+Yandere: Averted some times and played straight at others.
 When he first found out his wife married someone else and got a daughter when he was dead, not only did Al make no attempt to eliminate her husband, being lucid enough to know this would only make things worse, but he also becomes extremely protective toward them, especially his wife's daughter.
 That said, there have been moments where he has been convinced that Terry and his wife betrayed him, only to be stopped by Cyan.

 Jim Downing/Spawn II

 Back from the Dead: Was the last remaining member of the Legion of Lost Souls inside Al Simmons at the time of Al's suicide.